IAEA reviews Japan's plan to release Fukushima water into ocean | DW | 14.02.2022

 Tokyo Electric Power Co., known as TEPCO, plans to gradually release the water in a process expected to last decades.

-"We hope to further improve the objectivity and transparency of this process through this review," TEPCO's chief officer for the treated water management, Junichi Matsumoto, said.
+"We hope to further improve the objectivity and transparency of this process through this review," said TEPCO's chief officer for the treated water management, Junichi Matsumoto.

-The IAEA would review details of the water, the safety of the discharge, sampling methods, and the environmental impact during their five-day visit.
+The IAEA plans to review details of the water, the safety of the discharge, sampling methods and the environmental impact during their five-day visit.

-The 15-member team included experts from several countries, including South Korea and China.
-Both neighboring countries strongly opposed Japan's plan.
+The 15-member team includes experts from several countries, including South Korea and China.
+Both neighboring countries have strongly opposed Japan's plan.

 In Japan, local fishers feared it would undermine years of work to restore confidence in their seafood.